githooks(5) — Linux manual page

 pre-merge-commit

-after the merge has been carried out successfully and before
+the merge has been carried out successfully and before obtaining

-obtaining the proposed commit log message to make a commit.
+the proposed commit log message to make a commit.
+Exiting with a

-Exiting with a non-zero status from this script causes the git
+non-zero status from this script causes the git merge command to

 The default pre-merge-commit hook, when enabled, runs the